Patricia Fortini Brown

 Patricia Fortini Brown (born 16 November 1936) is Professor Emerita of Art & Archaeology at Princeton University.

-Venice and its empire, from the late middle ages through the early modern period, has been the primary site of her scholarly research, with a focus on how works of art and architecture can materialize and sum up significant aspects of the culture in which they were produced.
+Venice and its empire, from the late Middle Ages through the early modern period, have been the primary site of her scholarly research, with a focus on how works of art and architecture can materialize and sum up significant aspects of the culture in which they were produced.
 Her recent work has focused on Venetian territories in the Mediterranean and the Terraferma, particularly the Friuli.

-Life and career
+Early life and education

-Brown was born and raised in Oakland, California, where she graduated from Fremont High School (1954).
+Brown was born and raised in Oakland, California, where she graduated from Fremont High School in 1954.
 After attending Brigham Young University, she graduated from the University of California, Berkeley, with an A.B. in Political Science (1959).
 Brown was active as a studio artist for 17 years and raised two sons before beginning graduate work.
 Returning to Berkeley in 1976, she earned an M.A.
 (1978) and PhD (1983) in the History of Art.
-Brown taught at Princeton for 27 years (1983-2010), where she was the first woman to be promoted to tenure (1989) in the Department of Art & Archaeology and served as department chair for six years (1999 -2005).
+Brown taught at Princeton for 27 years (1983–2010), where she was the first woman to be promoted to tenure (1989) in the Department of Art & Archaeology and served as department chair for six years (1999–2005).

+Career

-Brown was Slade Professor of Fine Arts at the University of Cambridge (2000-2001).
-She served as president of the Renaissance Society of America (2000-2002), and was a member of the Board of Advisors for the Center for Advanced Study in the Visual Arts (2004-7).
-She serves on an Advisory committee for “Mediterranean Palimpsests: Connecting the Art and Architectural Histories of Medieval and Early Modern Cities," a Getty-funded research project (with research trips with the MCities group to Nicosia, Cordoba, Granada, Rhodes, and Thessaloniki), 2018-20, and has been a member of the Board of Trustees of Save Venice since 2004.
+Brown was Slade Professor of Fine Arts at the University of Cambridge (2000–2001).
+She served as president of the Renaissance Society of America (2000–2002), and was a member of the Board of Advisors for the Center for Advanced Study in the Visual Arts (2004–2007).
+She serves on an Advisory committee for “Mediterranean Palimpsests: Connecting the Art and Architectural Histories of Medieval and Early Modern Cities," a Getty-funded research project (with research trips with the MCities group to Nicosia, Cordoba, Granada, Rhodes, and Thessaloniki), 2018–20, and has been a member of the Board of Trustees of Save Venice since 2004.

 In recognition of her retirement in 2010, Brown was honored with eight sessions at the annual meeting of the Renaissance Society of America in Venice, as well as with a symposium at Princeton University: "Giorgione and His Times: Confronting Alternate Realities" on the 500th anniversary of the death of Giorgione.
 Selected papers from the two symposia were published in a Festschrift edited by Blake de Maria and Mary E. Frank, Reflections on Renaissance Venice: a celebration of Patricia Fortini Brown (Milan: 5 Continents Editions; New York: Harry N. Abrams, 2013) (Winner of the Gladys Krieble Delmas Foundation Book Prize in 2015 from the Renaissance Society of America).